Pisush/go_for_complete_beginners/course_outline.md

 The homework part are exercises the participants will do at home between the meetings to repeat the material and can ask about on slack.

 ### Instructing tips
-asking “is all clear?” or “who didn’t understand?” is not enough.
+Asking “is all clear?” or “who didn’t understand?” is not enough.
 Many participants are shy or afraid to ask a stupid question.
 Some approaches that worked in the Berlin chapter:

-Remind there are no stupid questions here
+- Remind there are no stupid questions here
-Thanking and responding that it was a good question Speak slowly and repeat the keywords - both new and previous terms Get the other instructors to walk in the class and ask each participant at least once during the meeting “what questions do you have?”
+- Thanking and responding that it was a good question
+- Speak slowly and repeat the keywords - both new and previous terms
+- Get the other instructors to walk in the class and ask each participant at least once during the meeting “what questions do you have?”
-When a difficult technical question is asked in the group discussion, invite the person to discuss this during the break
+- When a difficult technical question is asked in the group discussion, invite the person to discuss this during the break